 - Birth control pills: Cost about KSh 100 per month.
 If you need to have an examination before getting birth control pills, this might cost you a bit more depending on where you live.

 - Condoms: Between KSh 5-20 per condom.
 But often you can get them for free from family planning clinics.
-If desired, you can add spermicide for a small additional cost.

 - Emergency contraception or morning-after pill: The brands Plan B and One-Step Levonorgestrel pills usually cost about KSh 100.